-2. The Superannuation Withheld (Other) account is for payments made on behalf of employees during the administration trading period.
+2. The Superannuation Withheld (Other) account is for payments withheld on behalf of employees during the administration trading period.

-3. The Superannuation Withheld (Preferred Dividend) account is for remittance of superannuation in relation to employee dividends.
+3. The Superannuation Withheld (Preferred Dividend) account is for superannuation in relation to employee dividends.

-4. The Superannuation Withheld (Unsecured Dividend) account is for remittance of superannuation where an excluded employee receives an unsecured dividend in relation to superannuation.
+4. The Superannuation Withheld (Unsecured Dividend) account is for superannuation where an excluded employee receives an unsecured dividend in relation to superannuation.